Betty Hutton: 1938–1940: Music and Broadway

-The show was produced by Buddy DeSylva, who then cast Hutton in Panama Hattie (1940–42).
+Two for the Show was produced by Buddy DeSylva, who then cast Hutton in Panama Hattie (1940–1942).
 This was a major hit, running for 501 performances.
-It starred Ethel Merman; despite rumors through the years that Merman demanded from envy that Hutton's musical numbers be reduced from the show, more careful reports demonstrate that producer Buddy DeSylva chose to cut just one song of three, "They Ain't Done Right by Our Nell", due to Hutton's "always in overdrive" performance style.
+It starred Ethel Merman; despite rumors through the years that Merman demanded from envy that Hutton's musical numbers be reduced from the show, more careful reports demonstrate that producer DeSylva chose to cut just one song of three, "They Ain't Done Right by Our Nell", due to Hutton's "always in overdrive" performance style.